 How to Make Basic Roast Potatoes

 In our house, my wife is Queen of the All Things Potato.
-She makes the best mashed potatoes, twice baked potatoes, baked potatoes and my kids can't get enough of her roasted potatoes.
+She makes the best mashed potatoes, twice baked potatoes, baked potatoes, and my kids can't get enough of her roasted potatoes.
 Her method of preparing these roasted tubers is simple and described below.

 I already have a two-step recipe for Awesome Roasted Potatoes from Chef JoAnna Minneci, a personal chef to the stars.
 Her method is to first boil the potatoes for a minute before roasting.
-This is a great way to prepare roasted potatoes but like many of you, we don't always have the time or desire to execute this 2-step process.
+This is a great way to prepare roasted potatoes, but like many of you, we don't always have the time or desire to execute this 2-step process.

 My wife skips the boiling step but has a few other tips for making incredibly delicious roasted spuds.
-One of them to make sure all the potatoes are the same size.
+One of them is to make sure all the potatoes are the same size.

-You can either quarter larger potatoes so they are all the same size or cook baby potatoes that are similar in size.
+You can either quarter larger potatoes, so they are all the same size or cook baby potatoes that are similar in size.
 Having the potatoes all the same size ensures even cooking.

 How Many Potatoes?

-How many you prepare doesn't really matter for this recipe.
+How many you prepare doesn't matter for this recipe.
 It's more important that you don't overcrowd the roasting pan to prevent the potatoes from steaming rather than roasting.

 📖 Recipe